Chapter 1: Scriptural and Logical Interpretation of the Bible

 Violence in the Bible

 Many say "the Bible and Christianity is as violent as any other religion or belief".
-Others point out that God directed the Jewish people to war in the old testament.
+Others point out that God directed the Jewish people to war in the Old Testament.
 This is all true to a point.
-The old testament is a very violent book, and God did as mentioned above.
+The Old Testament is a very violent book, and God did as mentioned above.
 But here is the difference.
 God was meeting the human race were it was at, then transforming the situation to make the world ultimately a more peaceful place.
 Warfare was a yearly ritual thousands of years ago.
-God would have had to intervene miraculously to prevent the Jews from being attacked, or from attacking others, he instead choose to be a minimalist as far as miracles, and instead blended into the situation (and I remind the reader the tribes God directed the Jews against were barbaric in that they practiced child sacrifice), but slowly transformed Jewish culture, to the point that when Jesus was sent, it was then very much a message of peace, and that even to today that transformation to a more peaceful world is God's plan.
+God would have had to intervene miraculously to prevent the Jews from being attacked, or from attacking others, he instead choose to be a minimalist as far as miracles, and instead blended into the situation (and I remind the reader the tribes God directed the Jews against were barbaric in that they practiced child sacrifice), but slowly transformed Jewish culture, to the point that when Jesus was sent, it was then very much a message of peace, and that even to today that transformation to a more peaceful world is part of God's plan.

 Section C: Why Do People Not Believe In God?

 In past times people made up ideas to explain the world around them.
 Man has no understanding of God when born, other than a vague “sense” of something.
 God appeared to the people of Israel and craved out a story, The Bible, which we now have, as a way for us to understand who He/She/God is.